koush/docs.scrypted.app/index.md

 </script>

+# Scrypted

 ## What is Scrypted?

 [Scrypted](https://scrypted.app) is a video integration hub.
 Scrypted can import streams from a range of cameras and stream them to a various platforms ([HomeKit](/homekit), [Google Home](/google-home), [Alexa](/alexa), [Home Assistant](/home-assistant)).

 ## What is Scrypted NVR?

-[Scrypted NVR](https://demo.scrypted.app/#/demo) is a `Scrypted Plugin` that provides 24/7 recording and smart detections, with accompanying mobile and desktop applications.
+[Scrypted NVR](https://demo.scrypted.app/#/demo) is a `Scrypted Plugin` that provides 24/7 recording, smart detections, notifications, and accompanying mobile and desktop applications.

 <template v-if="!isTouchDevice">
 <div >This is a live interactive demo:</div>